A first step in reconciliation: Mayor recognizes Lincoln as ancestral lands of Otoe-Missouria tribe

 The ceremony Wednesday — part of a larger reconciliation movement across the country to reconnect indigenous people with their ancestral lands — began with a chance encounter more than a year ago.

-Jacobs and Kevin Abourezk, a journalist with Indianz.com, began a multimedia project in 2018 called Reconciliation Rising where they produce podcasts and short films showcasing Natives and non-Natives working together and moving toward reconciliation.
+Jacobs and Kevin Abourezk, a journalist with Indianz.com, began a multimedia project in 2018 called Reconciliation Rising in which they produce podcasts and short films showcasing Natives and non-Natives working together and moving toward reconciliation.

 As part of that work, they met Cory DeRoin, a member of the Otoe-Missouria tribe who came with his aunt, who was doing an interview for a podcast on a seed preservation project by the Pawnee.
 He joined her again when Jacobs and Abourezk filmed them harvesting corn.